On the general no-three-in-line problem: The ball induced by compression

-\begin{remark} It is important to notice that the notion of admissible points of balls induced by points under compression encompasses points on the ball.
-These points in geometrical terms basically sit on the outer of the induced ball. \end{remark}
+The admissible points of the balls induced by points under compression encompasses points on the ball.
+Geometrically, they sit on the outer part of the induced ball.
+Here, we will show that all balls can in principle be generated by their admissible points.